Build and publish

 The current working directory is nest-desktop.

-The building phase contains two steps: First, build a package of NEST Desktop using vue-cli-service.
+The building phase contains two steps:

-Initially, you have to upgrade the version of nest-desktop in:
+Initially, you have to upgrade the version of NEST Desktop in:

 • packages.json